Finite-temperature topological transitions in the presence of quenched uncorrelated disorder: Introduction

 While a large amount of disorder may lead to glassy phases and glassy critical behaviors in {\em classical} three-dimensional (3D) spin systems, ferromagnetic transitions may still occur for sufficiently weak disorder.
 However, even though the quenched disorder does not change the symmetry-breaking pattern, the universality class of the critical behavior may differ from that of the ferromagnetic transition of the pure system.
-According to the Harris criterium~\cite{Harris-74}, which applies to a spatially-uncorrelated quenched disorder that is effectively coupled to the energy density, ferromagnetic transitions in the presence of weak disorder may develop a new universality class when the specific-heat exponent $\alpha$ of the pure transition is positive, as it happens in 3D random-bond and random-site Ising systems~\cite{Ma-book,Nishimori-book,HPPV-07,HPPV-07-rdi}.
+According to the Harris criterium~\cite{Harris-74} [see, e.g., \cite{Ma-book, Cardy-book} for the renormalization-group (RG) interpretation/generalization of the original argument], which applies to a spatially-uncorrelated quenched disorder that is effectively coupled to the energy density, transitions in the presence of weak disorder may develop a new universality class when the specific-heat exponent $\alpha$ of the pure transition is positive, as it happens in 3D random-bond and random-site Ising systems~\cite{Ma-book,Nishimori-book,HPPV-07,HPPV-07-rdi}.
 On the other hand, if the pure-system continuous transition has a negative specific-heat exponent, then its universality class turns out to be stable with respect to weak disorder, as it happens in 3D random-bond O($N$) vector models for any $N\ge 2$, such as the XY and Heisenberg spin models~\cite{PV-02}, corresponding to $N=2$ and $N=3$ respectively.
 Moreover, with increasing disorder, spin systems may develop peculiar multicritical behaviors along the so-called Nishimori line~\cite{Nishimori-book,Nishimori-81,LH-88,HPPV-07-mc,HPPV-08,AV-11}, and then transitions to glassy phases, see, e.g., Refs.~\cite{KKY-06,HPV-08,BFMMMY-11,Janus-13,LPP-16,Granato-04,MHT-04,PR-05, LY-07,VK-09,FMPTY-09,BFMS-14,OUK-20,AV-11,Asp-etal-16,CPV-11}.